Kan-T-IT/FOSS4G2022-Workshop-Maplibre-React/README.md

 * Introduction
 * State of the art of Digital Twins
 * Types of data ( Mesh, Raster, Vectorial, DEM, IFC, b3dm )
-* Architecture of mapviewer
+* Architecture of the mapviewer
-* Installing requirement
+* Installing requirements
 * Building your project
-* Setting up develop workspace: apps, libs, dependencies, repositories
+* Setting up the development workspace: apps, libs, dependencies, repositories
 * Code inspection and code detail

 ```python
 Break
 ```

-* Q & A
+* Q&A
 * Experiences working with Mesh data for Maplibre
-* See the new project of Mesh and “Termo”
+* Quick look at a Mesh project and “Termo”
-* Setting App Backend workspace
+* Setting up Backend workspace
-* Inspecting docker-compose.yaml
+* Inspecting docker-compose.yml
-* Deploy of Tile Server
+* Deployment of the Tile Server
 * Preparing your data
 * Connection between frontend mapviewer and local map server

-## Requeriment
+## Requeriments

 * Visual Studio Code